bluekvirus/Stage.js/implementation/HOWTO.md

 //under /tools/iconprep type
 node cssprite ../../implementation/themes/site/img/icons/resized
 ```
-Check the program output and there should be a `index.html` demo page with all the icons made available by the `iconsprite.png` and `iconsprite.css` files produced.
+Check the program output and there should be a `iconsprite.html` demo page with all the icons made available by the `iconsprite.png` and `iconsprite.css` files produced.

 Use `-h` to get more from `cssprite.js`
 ```
 node cssprite -h
 ```

+**Tip:** switch on the `-r` or `--retina` option when invoking the `cssprite.js` will turn on the retina display support on the produced icon sprite.

 FAQs